 #2 Weber Genesis S-325S NG SS Natural Gas Grill

 Award: HONORABLE MENTION

 WHY WE LIKE IT: Heavy-duty stainless steel construction, a huge total grilling surface including a large warming tray, and precise control over exceptional heat output make it a top performer.

-The Weber Genesis II S-310 is a heavy-duty stainless steel natural gas grill that outputs 39,000 BTU with 669 square inches of cooking area, including a warming tray using Weber’s patented GS4 high-performance grilling system with infinity ignition.
+The Weber Genesis S-325S NG SS is a heavy-duty stainless steel natural gas grill that outputs 39,000 BTU with 669 square inches of cooking area, including a warming tray using Weber’s patented GS4 high-performance grilling system with infinity ignition.
 In addition to precise dial control over its three burners, it’s compatible with Weber’s iGrill 3 mobile app for added control overcooking, and the 7mm stainless steel rod cooking grates provide superior heat retention.

-At 139lbs, it’s significantly heavier than many similar gas grills on the market.
-However its advanced high-performance features, heavy-duty construction, quality of life convenience features like extra-large side tables for food prep, 10-inch lid height for large food items, large warming tray, and bottom shelf, and extra-large wheels for mobility all provide exceptional control and reliability for creating restaurant-quality food.
+At 180 lbs, it’s significantly heavier than many similar gas grills on the market.
+However, its advanced high-performance features, heavy-duty construction, quality-of-life convenience features like extra-large side tables for food prep, 10-inch lid height for large food items, large warming tray, and bottom shelf, and 4 wheels for mobility all provide exceptional control and reliability for creating restaurant-quality food.
 For indoor options with restaurant-quality performance, consider the best flat-top grills as well.

 Award: BEST ALL-IN-ONE DESIGN

 WHY WE LIKE IT: Attractive modern look built for mobility and ease of use, with a porcelain-coated stay-cool lid and attached easy-view thermostat for safe use and extra control.

 - Handle light for easier nighttime use